 HONEY CONTEST RULES:

-1) In order to gauge the approximate number of entries and make plans, it is helpful but not required to notify the contest organizer at firstname.lastname@example.org by Tuesday June 11 11:59 pm if you plan to enter.
+1) In order to gauge the approximate number of entries and make plans, it is helpful but not required to notify the contest organizer at email@example.com by Tuesday June 11 11:59 pm if you plan to enter.
 Pre-registration is requested but not required

-2) The entrant must be a registered meeting attendee.
-There can be only one entry per person or family.
+2) There can be only one entry per person or family.

-3) The honey must have been produced in Maryland by the entrant – as an individual or as part of family, business, Chapter or other group effort.
+3) The honey must have been produced by an entrant who is a current MSBA member--as an individual or as part of family, business, Chapter or other group effort.

-4) 12 oz – 16 oz of honey in container with a flip-top lid must be submitted (12-oz honey bears are fine for this).
+4) Submit 12 to 16 ounce of honey in container with a flip-top lid.
+(12-oz honey bears are OK).
 The honey will be squeezed out onto a spoon for tasting by the judges, so this is very important.
 If you do not have a proper container, one will be provided to you for you to fill and label with your name.